 A Hot One Up North, Too!

-In June, summer temperatures are expected to be above-normal in almost all of Canada, save for the Atlantic provinces.
-Rainfall will be similarly above-average in most of the country, but drier weather is predicted for the Atlantic Provinces, Quebec, and British Columbia.
+In June, temperatures were expected to be above-normal in almost all of Canada, save for the Atlantic provinces.
+Rainfall was predicted to be similarly above-average in most of the country, but drier weather was expected in the Atlantic Provinces, Quebec, and British Columbia.